AriFordsham/GHCWiki/surviving-windows.md

 Here's a summary of words you will see while working on GHC on Windows.
 Some other helpful background can be found on

 - the [ How does msys2 differ from Cygwin](https://sourceforge.net/p/msys2/wiki/How%20does%20MSYS2%20differ%20from%20Cygwin/) article on the msys2 wiki.
-- This http://stackoverflow.com/questions/25019057/how-are-msys-msys2-and-msysgit-related-to-each-other? discussing the relationship between msys and msys2
+- This [ Stack Overflow question](http://stackoverflow.com/questions/25019057/how-are-msys-msys2-and-msysgit-related-to-each-other) discussing the relationship between msys and msys2

 Good luck.